Tamaraw

-The tamaraw or Mindoro dwarf buffalo (Bubalus mindorensis) is a small hoofed mammal belonging to the family Bovidae.
+The tamaraw or Mindoro dwarf buffalo (Bubalus mindorensis) is a small buffalo belonging to the family Bovidae.
 It is endemic to the island of Mindoro in the Philippines, and is the only endemic Philippine bovine.
 It is believed, however, to have once also thrived on the larger island of Luzon.
 The tamaraw was originally found all over Mindoro, from sea level up to the mountains (2000 m above sea level), but because of human habitation, hunting, and logging, it is now restricted to only a few remote grassy plains and is now a critically endangered species.

 Contrary to common belief and past classification, the tamaraw is not a subspecies of the water buffalo, nor is it a subspecies of the slightly larger carabao, which is classified as a subspecies of the water buffalo.
 In contrast to the carabao, the tamaraw has a number of distinguishing characteristics; it is slightly hairier, has light markings on its face, is not gregarious, and has shorter horns that are somewhat V-shaped.
-It is the second-largest native terrestrial mammal in the country next only to the carabao.
+It is the second-largest native terrestrial mammal in the country, next only to the carabao.

 Evolutionary history

 The presence of B. mindorensis on the island of Mindoro, coupled with the discovery of fossil bubalids in other islands around the archipelago, indicates that the family was once widespread throughout the Philippines.
-In fact, fossil finds in the 20th century have shown that B. mindorensis was once found on the northern Philippine island of Luzon during the Pleistocene.
+In fact, fossil finds from the 20th century have shown that B. mindorensis was once found on the northern Philippine island of Luzon during the Pleistocene.

 As a member of the family Bovidae, the tamaraw's close affinity to the water buffalo (B. bubalis) has been validated many times in the past.
 It was once considered a subspecies of B. bubalis (as Anoa bubalis), Anoa bubalis mindorensis.
-Recent genetic analysis studies of the family members further strengthen this view.
+Recent genetic analysis studies of family members further strengthen this view.